awslabs/aws-iot-greengrass-accelerators/v2/base/README.md

    If there are any errors abut not being able to completely destroy the stack, review the error messages and resolve.
 In most cases it will be related to assets that may have been modified.
 Once resolve, run the `cdk destroy` command again, or delete the stack from the CloudFormation console.

-   Also, at this point the certificate and private key are no longer valid in the Greengrass `certs/` directory.
-If you wish to redeploy the stack, clear out all of the `certs/` and `config/` directories,
+   Also, at this point the certificate and private key are no longer valid in the Greengrass `docker/volumes/certs` directory.
+If you wish to redeploy the stack, you can run the `python3 config_docker.py --clean` command to remove all configuration and Greengrass files.

-1. If you created any assets that references or used AWS IoT Analytics or Amazon Kinesis Data Streams such as a Kinesis Analytics Application, delete these also.

 1. Review any CloudWatch Logs log groups and delete these if needed.